K+S boosts Q1 revenues, EBITDA YOY on Bethune deliveries, improved prices

 * Albemarle Corp. said more battery manufacturers are pushing for 10-year lithium supply contracts to secure stocks, with President John Mitchell noting that almost 100% of the company's 2018 sales are under long-term contracts, The Australian Financial Review reported.

-* Tianqi Lithium Corp. and Albemarle-owned Talison Lithium Ltd.'s planned A$600 million expansion of the Greenbushes mine in Western Australia, on top of an existing A$320 million upgrade, would double the project's lithium production capacity to 2.3 million tonnes per year starting 2021, The West Australian reported.
+* Tianqi Lithium Corp. and Albemarle-owned Talison Lithium Ltd. plans to expand its Greenbushes lithium project in Western Australia with a budget of over A$600 million, The West Australian reported.
+The expansion will double the project's lithium production capacity to 2.3 million tonnes per year, starting in 2021.